About DMRA – Frequently Asked Questions

 Q. Will trails be open in the winter?

-A. Absent extreme weather conditions, Doe Mountain will be open during the winter.
+A. Absent extreme weather conditions, Doe Mountain is open during the winter.
 Come prepared and enjoy the mountain on snowshoes or cross-country skiis.

 FACILITIES and ATTRACTIONS